dev-gitter/meerkat/README.md

 - Stable, mature and tested, has several man-years invested in continuous improvement and refinement

 Note: Meerkat does NOT support HTTPS, CGI, SSI, Websocket.
+So we advice to consider using [Mongoose Library](https://github.com/cesanta/mongoose) if you require this functionality.

 # Licensing